christophercrouzet/revl/doc/installation.rst

 Revl requires to be run from within an `Autodesk Maya`_'s Python environment.
 This is usually done either by running the code from within an interactive session of Maya, or through using the ``mayapy`` shell.
-No additional dependency is required since a Python interpreter is already distributed with Maya.
+A Python interpreter is already distributed with Maya so there is no need to install one.

 Installing pip